sadafkhan0107/notes-app/README.md

 - Unpinned Notes - Unpinning notes removes them from the top of the list, allowing you to maintain a clean and organized workspace.
 - Archive Notes - Archive notes that are no longer immediately relevant, but still worth keeping for future reference.
 - Important Notes - Highlight and prioritize critical notes using the important notes feature.
 Mark notes as important to ensure they receive the attention they deserve.
+- Delete Notes - Move unwanted notes to the bin, which will automatically be deleted in 7 days.